CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/authorization-service.md

 ## Identities

-Camunda 7 distinguishes between two types of identities: users and groups.
+Operatondistinguishes between two types of identities: users and groups.
 Authorizations can either range over all users (userId = ANY), an individual user or a group of users.

 ## Permissions